-The follow-up of performance auditing recommendations is an essential part of performance auditing activities.
-A sound mechanism in the follow-up of performance auditing recommendations will improve the benefits of performance auditing, otherwise the essence of performance auditing, leading to improvement in audited entities, will not be achieved.
+6.5.2 EVALUATION OF FOLLOW-UP PERFORMANCE AUDITING RECOMMENDATIONS performance auditing recommendations will improve the benefits of performance auditing, otherwise the essence of performance auditing, leading to improvement in audited entities, will not be achieved.
 The mechanism of the follow-up on performance auditing recommendations involves several parties in Indonesian public sector auditing, which are (1) the Indonesian Supreme Audit Institution, (2) the Auditee, and (3) the Parliament.
 The Indonesian Supreme Audit Institution is an actor who conducts the performance auditing.
 The auditee is the object of performance auditing activities and the Parliament is an actor that oversees the results of auditing reports conducted by the Supreme Audit Institution.
 Parker (1992, p.
 166) mentioned that: